-Students must complete all their degree requirements within the maximum allowable time frame which cannot exceed 150% of the published length or the required number of credits of the program.
+Students must complete all their degree requirements within the maximum allowable time frame which cannot be longer than 150% of the published length of the program or the required number of credits of the student's degree program.
+Students enrolled full-time and earning a four-year degree are allowed up to six years or 180 attempted credits of financial aid eligibility to earn the 120 credits required for degree completion.